 Once Congress establishes an overall obligation limitation and after deducting amounts for certain exempt programs and various set-aside(1), FHWA distributes obligation authority to states proportionately based on each state's share of apportioned and allocated revenues.
 The actual ratio of obligation authority to apportionment and allocations may vary from state to state, since some federal aid programs are exempt from the obligation limitation.
 During the FFY, states submit requests to FHWA to obligate funds, representing the federal share of specific projects.
 As a state obligates funds, its balance of obligation authority is reduced.
 A state's obligation authority (unlike its apportionments and allocations of authorized funding) must be used before the end of the FFY for which it is made available; if not, it will be distributed to other states to ensure that the total limitation nationwide will be used.
-A state may receive additional obligation authority through a redistribution process each year in August which reallocates obligate more than their initial share.
+A state may receive additional obligation authority through a redistribution process each year in August which reallocates obligation authority from states or programs unable to filly obligate their share to other states that are able to obligate more than their initial share.